 Tilemap painting tools are found in a row at the top of the Tile Palette window.
-These tools can also be used to edit the Tile Palette itself.
+These tools are also used to edit the Tile Palette itself.

-Use the Move Tool to move the Select Tool’s Tile selection (the Move Tool cannot select Tiles itself).
-Hold and drag selected Tiles to another position on the Tilemap.
+Use the Move Tool to hold and drag selected Tiles to another position on the Tilemap.

 Use the Paintbrush Tool to select a Tile in the Tilemap Palette, or hold and drag over multiple Tiles to select more at once.
 Then click on any location on the Tilemap in the Scene to begin painting with your selected Tiles.
-Hold Shift while using the Paintbrush Tool to switch to the Erase Tool.
+Hold Shift while using the Paintbrush Tool to toggle to the Eraser Tool

 To select and paint with Tiles that are already on the Tilemap instead of the Tilemap Palette, hold Ctrl as you select Tiles on the Tilemap with the Paintbrush Tool.
 This briefly switches it to the Picker Tool to select the Tiles for painting.